Helping Families Recover for Over 10 Years

 Heroin addiction is an ongoing epidemic.
 Several persons think it is long gone but more than half a million persons take heroin yearly and close to 4 million people are reported to have taken heroin in their lives at least once.

 Heroin is a narcotic which is dangerous and is often smoked, snorted or injected to give a state of euphoria.
 Heroin is very addictive and the method of intake by an addict does not have any effect on its ability to be very physically addictive.
 This physical addiction can start right away on first use, meanwhile, other addicts take time to become psychologically and physically addictive, though not for a long time.
 Regardless of what happens, heroin addiction is difficult to treat and very risky.
 Those with heroin addiction can be helped and it is very important to know the signs and symptoms.

-Effects of Using Heroin
+Common Effects of Heroin Abuse